nickc01/WeaverCore/docs_src~/articles/setupRegistry.md

 ![Assigning Mod To Registry](~/images/assigningModToRegistry.gif)

 The registry is now all setup!
-To test it out, lets create a "Global Settings" object.
+Lets test if it's working by adding a feature to it.
+We will quickly create a "Global Settings" object so we can add a settings panel to the in-game settings menu.
+We will go over more detail on [GlobalSettings](xref:WeaverCore.Settings.GlobalSettings) later, but for now, we will use a simple example.
 To create one, first create a new script in the Assets folder, and put the following contents in it:

 ```cs
 using System.Collections;